chandini2595/Stanford_Hackathon_AI_ArgumentCounter/README.md

-# 🧠 Legal Brief Argument–Counterargument Linker
+# 🧠 AI based Legal Brief Argument Linker

 This project analyzes legal briefs by automatically linking argument sections from a **moving brief** with corresponding counter-arguments in a **response brief**.
 It supports legal professionals in faster legal research and more effective drafting.